 Drive through the quintessentially English market towns of Thirsk and Bedale.
-Drive into lovely Wensleydale, renowned for its cheese and beauty.
+Continue into lovely Wensleydale, renowned for its beauty – and its cheese.
 The whole dale is also famed for its association with James Herriot, the famous vet, but there are many other attractions, such as Aysgarth Falls and Castle Bolton.
 Continue along to Hawes, stopping to see Hardraw Force Maybe indulge in some cheese, ice-cream or other dairy products for lunch to work up an appetite for ascending the Buttertubs Pass.
 Head east along the delightful Swaledale to the charming town of Richmond.
 Return to Harome via the stunning Rievaulx Abbey.
-Dinner tonight will be at the Michelin-starred The Star Inn, just a short walk from The Pheasant.

-If you missed Rievaulx yesterday there is another chance to visit this morning.
-Then drive north, across the moors, to Great Ayton, birthplace of Captain Cook.
-Drive into the North York Moors heartland and Rosedale Abbey before and then across to Whitby and the coast.
-Cross back over the moors to Grosmont, known as the stop on the North Yorkshire Moors Railway.
-Head back to Harome.
-Free evening to dine at your leisure.
+Drive into the North York Moors heartland along the stunning Blakey Ridge and descend to Rosedale Abbey before heading across to Whitby and the coast.
+Cross back over the moors to Grosmont, known as the stop on the North Yorkshire Moors Railway and onto Goathland.
+Head back via Pickering and Lastingham to Harome.

 Leave Harome and head south to the pretty village of Hovingham and then across the Howardian Hills to Ripon.
 Drive across to Nidderdale and past Kilnsey Crags.
 Continue on to Malham, famed for its Tarn, a glacial lake.
-Wind your way along many scenic roads, with far-reaching views across the Yorkshire Dales, to Ribblesdale and then Masham, home of the Black Sheep Brewery, for a tipple or two.
+Wind your way along many scenic roads, with far-reaching views across the Yorkshire Dales, to Ribblesdale to see the Ribbleshead Viaduct and north to Hawes again.
+Wind through the Dales to Masham, home of the Black Sheep & Theakston Breweries, for a tipple or two.
 Drive back to the North York Moors via Ampleforth, known for it Benedictine abbey and famous Catholic school, before heading to Helmsley and back to Harome.
-There will be a final dinner this evening.

 The Pheasant has arguably one of the most beautiful country hotel settings in North Yorkshire overlooking the duck pond in the picturesque village of Harome, near Helmsley.
 Originally converted from what had been a blacksmith’s shop, village shop and barns, The Pheasant offers lovely rooms, all set around a courtyard of fruit trees.
 The Pheasant also has its own indoor heated swimming pool.